 So, what’s the best way to apply oily olive oil to your hands – without leaving greasy fingerprints on everything you touch?
-Use it as a hand treatment instead of a hand cream substitute.

 Here’s how: Rub a teaspoon of olive oil into your hands and nails (even your elbows!), then wrap them in cling film or pop on some cotton gloves.
 Sit back and relax, or sleep in your gloves.

 How About Coconut Oil?
 Is It Also An Effective Moisturizer?

 While you’re in the kitchen, grab a jar of coconut oil or snag some at the store.
 Coconut oil is great for moisturizing and soothing irritated, red, and chapped skin.
 This is especially true when already using a skin-soothing solution.

 - Rich in lauric acid – a fatty acid (that’s found in breast milk) that’s naturally able to soothe irritation

 - Coconut oil has shown great results for dry skin issues.

 - Coconut oil has been shown to have hydrating skin properties.7

 Just remember that certain skin issues and their associated symptoms can be unique to each person’s sensitive skin, so try a patch test first.8

 It’s easy to forget about moisturizing your hands when it comes to your skin care routine.
 But they take more wear and tear than any other area of your skin.
 And dry, chapped hands can easily make you look older than you are.